PSLmodels/PCI-China/README.md

 where `title` and `body` are the Chinese texts of the title and body of each article.

-The processed data of the *People's Daily*, which are not provided in this repository, should be placed in the sub-folder `PCI-China/data/proc/by_year/`.
-Each file in this sub-folder should contain one year-quarter of data, be named by the respective year-quarter, and be in the `.pkl` format.
-For example, the processed data for the first quarter of 2018 should be in the file `2018_Q1.pkl`.
-Provided with the raw data, the processed data are the output of running `proc_data.sh`.
-Below is the list of column names and types of each processed data file:
+The processed data of the *People's Daily*, which are not provided in this repository, should be placed in the sub-folder `PCI-China/data/Output/database.db`.
+The file is in SQLite format.
+The schema of the database is shown as the table below

 ```{python}
 import sqlite3